mepster/wensn/README.md

 permissions right (as above).
 Alternatively, you can change the wensn.service file so it runs as root, but this is generally not a great security practice.

 ## LogRoll
 I also include a python class called LogRoll.
 This class opens a log file so that you can write SPL values to it.
 If the filename you provide changes, it rolls over to a new log file.
-In the filename, I include the date and hour, but not the minutes and seconds; this way, when the hour changes, the log file automatically rolls over.
+In the filename, I like to include the date and hour, but not the minutes and seconds; this way, when the hour changes, the log file automatically rolls over.
 The result is a set of timestamped ("hourstamped") log files, each containing all the data for a given hour.

 ## Credits: